Table of Contents

 Types of Utilities Taxed

-Governments tax services like electricity supply, water, natural gas, telecommunications, and internet access.
+Government tax services include electricity supply, water, natural gas, telecommunications, and internet access.
 Waste management and renewable energy utilities are also subject to taxation in some areas.

 Methods of Calculation